acumartini/dectet-public/README.md

 ## Display

-The primary element of the Dectet user interface is the capacitive touchscreen display.
+The primary element of the dectet user interface is the capacitive touchscreen display.
 The Display is used to navigate/set/patch Module Controls, switch between Racks, load/save presets, manage UX options, and assign MIDI CC mappings.
 Some Racks have a custom controller interface that enables performance.
 The Display also provides real-time feedback for Control modulation.
 The following subsections cover the primary UI elements/views in detail.

 ### Module View